Fast Scrambling in the Hyperbolic Ising Model

-The two quantities of interest are the state and operator version of the K-complexity $C_{K}$ and Krylov Entropy $S_{K}(t)$ calculated using states.
-These observables obtained from the Krylov basis wavefunctions exhibit different characteristics for integrable and chaotic systems allowing them to be used as a diagnostic tool for quantum chaos~\cite{parker_universal_2019,rabinovici_krylov_2022,nandy_quantum_2024,baggioli_krylov_2024,chapman_krylov_2024,Jha:2024nbl}.
-The Krylov complexity $C_{K}(t)$ and Krylov Entropy $S_{K}(t)$ for states can be defined as,
+In this section we discuss observables obtained using Krylov subspace methods.
+The main advantage of these observables is that they do not require a delicate fitting scheme like OTOCs do to diagnose chaos.
+The two quantities of interest are the state and operator version of the K-complexity $C_{K}$ and Krylov Entropy $S_{K}(t)$ calculated using operators.
+These observables obtained from the Krylov basis wavefunctions that exhibit different characteristics for integrable and chaotic systems allowing them to be used as a diagnostic tool for quantum chaos~\cite{parker_universal_2019,rabinovici_krylov_2022,nandy_quantum_2024,baggioli_krylov_2024,chapman_krylov_2024,Jha:2024nbl}.
+The Krylov state complexity $C_{K}(t)$ and Krylov Entropy $S_{K}(t)$ for operators can be defined as,

-where $\phi_n(t)$ are the Krylov basis wavefunctions obtained via Lanczos algorithm~\cite{lanczos1950iteration} with $\mathbb{K} = dim(K)$, is the dimension of the Krylov subspace $K$.
+where $\phi_n(t), \varphi_n(t)$ are the Krylov basis wavefunctions obtained via Lanczos algorithm~\cite{lanczos1950iteration} for states and operators respectively with $\mathbb{K} = dim(K)$, is the dimension of the Krylov subspace $K$.

 The dynamics in the Krylov subspace are fully determined by the time evolution of Krylov wavefunctions and due to the tridiagonal structure of the Lanczos coefficients time evolution in the Krylov subspace simplifies to the following recursion relation~\cite{Sanchez-Garrido:2024pcy}.